 KAPLAN NCLEX-RN® Secure Predictor Exam

-As a part of NMNC 2445, ADN Capstone, the student is required to take the Kaplan NCLEX-RN Secure Predictor Exam and achieve a minimum cut score of 65% in a maximum of 2 attempts to achieve full points.
+As a part of NMNC 2445, ADN Capstone, the student is required to take the Kaplan NCLEX-RN Secure Predictor Exam and achieve a minimum cut score of 65% in a maximum of 2 attempts to pass the course.
 The purpose of this test is to predict student readiness for the NCLEX-RN.
 The full policy on Kaplan point distribution in NMNC 2445 is in the course syllabus.

+KAPLAN NCLEX-RN® Secure Predictor Exam for Dual Enrollment Students

+As a part of NMNC 4510, BSN Dual Enrollment Concept Synthesis, the student is required to take the Kaplan NCLEX-RN Secure Predictor Exam and achieve a minimum cut score of 65% in a maximum of 2 attempts to pass the course.
+The purpose of this test is to predict student readiness for the NCLEX-RN.
+This is a UNM-CON requirement to graduate.

 Student Portfolio

 Each student will keep a portfolio throughout the program.
 Students should save at least one assignment from each course in the individual student’s binder.

-Additionally, students will be required to have their clinical readiness checklist, including copies of supporting documents, and their psychomotor skills checklist in a folder that is available at all times in the skills lab and clinical settings.
+Additionally, students will be required to have their clinical readiness checklist, including copies of supporting documents, and their psychomotor skills checklist in a folder that is always available in the skills lab and clinical settings.
 Students will keep a clinical log to determine completion of required skills and clinical hours for each course.

 Grievance Process

 UNM-Valencia nursing program follows the specific Grievance Procedure when a student’s behavior results in disciplinary action as provided in the UNM-Valencia Catalog, Code of Conduct and Related Polices [ https://valencia.unm.edu/academics/catalog/2016-2018/code-of-conduct-and-related-policies.html ]

+Any grievance in regards to a UNM-CON course (Level 5) must be discussed with the course instructor at the CON and or the undergraduate program director at the CON.

 In accordance with the Student Grievance Procedure, prior to participating in the formal process, for an academic grievance, the student should first try to resolve the matter informally.
 The Nursing program encourages students to use the Situation, Background, Assessment, Recommendation (SBAR) tool for informal resolution within the nursing department by following these steps: